-Motorcyclists take note.
-Humboldt County has what some call the best bike ride in the state and hundreds of miles of roads that display the tallest trees in the world and the longest stretch of wild coast in the lower 48.
+Motorcyclists take note, Humboldt County has what some call the best bike rides in the state and hundreds of miles of roads that display the tallest trees in the world and the longest stretch of wild coast in the lower 48.
 And unlike the packed back roads near the cities, the traffic is pleasantly light.

 “Mountains charge straight out of the surf in a dizzying ascent unmatched by other continental U.S. coastlines,” observes Motorcycle Escape Magazine, which recommends day-trips starting in Ferndale, Garberville and Weott.